alifarhanfayyaz/alifarhanfayyaz.github.io/_posts/2025-12-08-End-to-End SCCM Server Deployment and Configuration.md

   ![](/assets/3/sccm_installation_completed.png)

-* Set **CMTrace.exe** default log viewer and copy it from source file to a different location so CM updates don’t interfere with its functionality.
+* Set **CMTrace.exe** as default log viewer and copy it from source file to a different location so CM updates don’t interfere with its functionality.

 **Helpful logs (Microsoft Configuration Manager\\Logs):**